k0retux/fuddly/docs/source/data_makers.rst

         |      |       nodes.
 It means that the non-terminal nodes will be customized
         |      |       in "FullCombinatory" mode
         |      | default: True [type: bool]
+        |_ tnode_determinist
+        |      | desc: If set to 'True', all the typed nodes of the model will be set
+        |      |       to determinist mode prior to any fuzzing.
+If set to 'False',
+        |      |       they will be set to random mode.
+Otherwise, if set to 'None',
+        |      |       nothing will be done.
+        |      | default: None [type: bool]
         |_ order
         |      | desc: when set to True, the walking order is strictly guided by the
         |      |       data structure.
 Otherwise, fuzz weight (if specified in the